- Kids And Sewing Machines? Really?

 On a safety note, it is very important that your child is supervised whilst using their sewing machine.
 Even though the machines we’ve reviewed here are designed for children, they are not toys.
 Keep your kids safe, but let them learn and have fun.

 As well as their first sewing machine, why not buy your little treasure a book to accompany their new hobby?
-A couple of good books to consider are
+A couple of good books available on Amazon are

 Sewing School: 21 Sewing Projects by Andria Lisle and Amie Petronis Plumley